16 Vital Facts You Need to Know Before Applying for a Mortgage Loan in Sri Lanka

 In the Reducing Balance method, the loan principal is divided by the loan term and interest is calculated on the remaining loan after reducing the monthly principal payment.
 Here the borrower has to pay a higher monthly installment at the earlier repayment periods than the equated balance method.
 However, the monthly installment will reduce in the latter part of the loan term.
 If you sum up the total monthly installment payments (principal + capital) in the reducing balance method, it is generally lower than the equated balance total installment payments.

-Here are a few other commonly asked questions on housing loans.
+Here are a few other commonly asked questions on a mortgage loan in Sri Lanka.

 - What is Remortgaging?